Flautist and Collaborative Artist

 Tamara performs regularly with Victorian Opera and has appeared with other notable ensembles such as Speak Percussion, Kupka’s Piano and the Omega Ensemble.
 She has held multiple artistic residencies at the Banff Centre (CAN) and is a two-time Classical Freedman Fellowship Nominee.

 Tamara is an alumnus of the Australian National Academy of Music and completed a Bachelor of Music (Performance) at the University of Melbourne.
 Her teachers have included Mardi McSullea, Virginia Taylor and Jocelyn Edey-Fazzone.

-Aside from her chief projects as a classical musician, Tamara also enjoys working with musicians and artists of other genres.
-Most recently, she recorded flute, piccolo and alto-flute on Packwood’s debut album ‘Vertumnus’.
-She has performed live with The Raah Project, Mietta and Philharmonia Australia with Olivia Newton John and John Farnham.
-Tamara is a blog contributor for CutCommon: The New Generation of Classical Music and has recently launched her own podcast series, MythirdEar.
+Aside from her chief projects as a classical musician, Tamara also enjoys recording and performing with musicians and artists of other genres.
+She is a blog contributor for CutCommon: The New Generation of Classical Music and has recently launched her own podcast series, MythirdEar.